Use your rewards cards to pay for gifts with points, save at shopping portals and fly home using airline miles.

 The holiday season is a good time to apply for a card with a sign-up bonus because it may be easier to meet the spending requirement, she adds.

-7. Boost your cash back on holiday spending.
+7. Boost your cash back on holiday spending

 If your rewards card offers more points per dollar in rotating quarterly categories, shop retailers in those categories for your gifts.

-This holiday season, the Discover it Cash Rewards card is offering 5 percent cash back on your first $1,500 in purchases at department stores, Amazon and Sam’s Club.
+This holiday season, the Discover it Cash Back card is offering 5 percent cash back on your first $1,500 in purchases at department stores, Amazon and Sam’s Club.
 And Discover is matching first-year cash back for new cardholders.

 Through the end of the year, the Chase Freedom card is offering 5 percent cash back for purchases at department stores, wholesale clubs and drugstores.